 Yes, in most cases.
 The ones who can NOT vote are those who as of election day are imprisoned (or in a halfway house / alternative correctional facility / pre-release status) after conviction for a felony.
 Probation, parole, house arrest, and confinement for misdemeanors are no obstacle to voting.
 See full details here.

 For D and R sample ballots in the next election, click here a few weeks before the election (downloads near the top).

 Download “2014 Important Dates” (dates for elections, registration deadlines, absentee ballots, etc.) at Chester County Voter Services.

 Who are my state legislators?
 Click here to find your PA Representative and Senator.

-For the 2001 Chester County PA House and Senate District Maps that remain in force until next year, click on the pdfs below:
+For the 2001 Chester County PA House and Senate District Maps that remain in force for representation in Harrisburg through 2014, click on the pdfs below:

 PA Senate Districts: PA Senate Chesco map 2001-